 Bear experts agree that bear spray is much more effective than firearms in a human-bear confrontation.
 While estimates of bear spray success rates range from 90 to 98%, humans are injured in 50% of bear confrontations where the human uses a firearm*.
 Bear spray requires less accuracy (thanks to heavy fog delivery), covers more ground and is immediately accessible.

 Learn more about bear spray and other preventive measures with this Bear Safety 101 video series.

 The proper use of bear spray will cause immediate irritation to the bear's eyes, nose, mouth and lungs.
-Studies have shown that bears will flee due to panic, in order to find relief from the intense burning sensation.
+Studies have shown that bears will flee due to panic and in order to find relief from the intense burning sensation.

 Do not use bear pepper spray on dogs or humans.
-Bear spray is regulated as a pesticide by the EPA and Health Canada, and has only been approved for use on bears.
+Bear spray is regulated as a pesticide by the EPA and has only been approved for use on bears.
 It should not be used on any other animals, including humans.

 If you have further questions about how to use bear spray, the correct distance to use bear spray effectively or even basic queries like what is bear spray, we are here to help.
 If you have a question we didn't cover here, email email@example.com.